happypotomus/rose-bud-thorn/architecture.md

 - User's reflection (if exists)
 - Unlock status
 - Mid-week join status
+- All circle members and their profiles
+- Submitted reflections for current week (for member status)

 **States Rendered**:
 1. Mid-week joiner → Special message
-2. No reflection → "Start Reflection" button
+2. No reflection → "Start Reflection" button + MemberStatus component
-3. Submitted, not unlocked → "Waiting" message
+3. Submitted, not unlocked → "Waiting" message + MemberStatus component
 4. Unlocked → ReadingStatus component

 **Key Functions Called**:
 - `getCurrentWeek()` → Week determination
 - `isCircleUnlocked()` → Unlock check
 - `didUserJoinMidWeek()` → Mid-week detection

+**Member Status Logic**:
+- Fetches all circle members with join timestamps
+- Fetches all submitted reflections for current week
+- Filters to pre-week members only (excludes mid-week joiners)
+- Maps members to completion status (has submitted reflection or not)
+- Sorts alphabetically by first name
+- Passes to `MemberStatus` component for display

 ---